unparalleled-js/docs-1/connectors/zendesk/update-ticket-action.md

 # Zendesk - Update ticket action
 This action updates a specific ticket in your Zendesk instance identified by its Zendesk ID.
 You can update ticket fields and add new comments.

-Some ticket fields put constraints on th ticket's status.
-Check that you have satisfied all preconditions before making a **solved** action.
-For more information, see the documentation on [solve ticket action](/connectors/zendesk/solve-ticket-action.md)
+Some ticket fields put constraints on a ticket's status.
+Check that you have satisfied all preconditions before updating to **solved**.
+For more information, see the documentation on the [solve ticket action](/connectors/zendesk/solve-ticket-action.md)

 ![Update ticket action](/assets/images/connectors/zendesk/update-ticket-action.png)
 *Update ticket action*